Clean case data

 How is this possible?

-We invite you to find the key package that works internally by reading the Details section of the Standardize date variables reference manual!
+We invite you to find the key package that makes this standardisation possible inside cleanepi by reading the Details section of the Standardize date variables reference manual!

 Converting to numeric values

-In the raw dataset, some column can come with mixture of character
+In the raw dataset, some columns can come with mixture of character

-and numerical values, and you want to convert the character values
+and numerical values, and you will often want to convert character

 R